VIC.GOV.AU | Policy and Advisory Library

 Role of the VSBA

-• Publish and periodically amend the Emergency Maintenance Program’s criteria and guidelines
+• Periodically review and amend the EMP criteria and guidelines

-• Ensure that all endorsed applications meet the program’s eligibility criteria.
+• Ensure that all endorsed and approved applications meet the program’s eligibility criteria.
 This includes the requirement that schools review cost-effective alternatives to the proposed work

 • Apply a priority criteria and assess the priority of emergency requests